bytedeco/bytedeco.github.io/contribute/index.md

 #### Browser engines

-Namely [Blink](http://www.chromium.org/blink), [WebKit](https://www.webkit.org/) and/or [WebCore](http://en.wikipedia.org/wiki/WebKit#WebCore), [Gecko](https://developer.mozilla.org/en-US/docs/Mozilla/Gecko).
+Namely [Blink](http://www.chromium.org/blink/public-c-api), [WebKit](http://www.paulirish.com/2013/webkit-for-developers/) and/or [WebCore](http://en.wikipedia.org/wiki/WebKit#WebCore), [Gecko](https://wiki.mozilla.org/Gecko:Home_Page).
 Allow Java apps to run complete headless or visible browsers in their apps and fully watch and manipulate the live DOM, provide services to web-pages, etc without complicated inter-process coordination.

 #### Alternate windowing frameworks

 Swing is controversial.
 Even with advanced look & feels it always looks out of place on a native desktop and doesn't fit just right with other things.
 [SWT](http://www.eclipse.org/swt/) uses native platform libraries that tightly integrate with desktop, but it is a gigantic beast.
 We would be interested to see if other native but lightweight widget libraries would excite the Java community such as [wxWidgets](http://www.wxwidgets.org/), [Fox Toolkit](http://www.fox-toolkit.org/) or [FLTK](http://www.fltk.org/index.php).
-[Qt](http://qt-project.org/) too, but that could be another gigantic beast, and has some wrappers alredy.
+[Qt](http://qt-project.org/) too, but that could be another gigantic beast, and has some wrappers already.

 #### LLVM